 Growing up in Wisconsin, an outdoor lifestyle was encouraged by my family at a young age, running my first organized race at age 6.
 Endurance sports like soccer always interested me.
 I can remember playing tournaments over the summer where we would have 4-5 games in one day.
 By the championship game it was less about aptitude & more about attrition.
 My endurance was always more a strength than my skill level.
 I can also recall having a paper route (six days a week BEFORE school), riding my bike or running & trying to do it faster each day.
 My own mini ultra.
 Wisconsin winters are brutal!

-I attended Colorado State University in Fort Collins, CO to study Occupational Therapy, Neurobiology and Sociology.
-There I ran recreationally and participated in all of the customary Colorado activities including skiing, hiking, mountain biking, climbing, camping, etc. I also had the wonderful opportunity to live, work and travel through Central America and the United Kingdom during these formative years.
+I attended Colorado State University in Fort Collins, CO to study Occupational Therapy, Neurobiology & Sociology.
+There I ran recreationally & participated in all of the customary Colorado activities including skiing, hiking, mountain biking, climbing, camping, etc. I also had the wonderful opportunity to live, work and travel through Central America & the United Kingdom during these formative years.

-Nyla and I married in 2001, moved to the Hill Country outside of Austin, Texas and began running trails to stay fit.
-I started increasing my mileage and by 2005 I was ready to do my first 30k.
-Most of my races have been here in Texas, as raising a young family (four kids) and work have made it challenging to travel to national events.
+Nyla & I married in 2001, moved to the Hill Country outside of Austin, Texas & began running trails to stay fit.
+I started increasing my mileage 7 by 2005 I was ready to do my first 30k.
+Most of my races have been here in Texas, as raising a young family (four kids) & work have made it challenging to travel to national events.
 Although, I'm excited to experience races outside of Texas soon.
-My wife Nyla and I started directing Capt’n Karl’s Trail Series in 2006 (the longest running night trail series in North America) and added the Hill Country Trivium in 2013.
-We believe strongly in our community and give a portion of our proceeds to local non-profit charities.
+My wife Nyla & I started directing Capt’n Karl’s Trail Series in 2006 (the longest running night trail series in North America) & added the Hill Country Trivium in 2013.
+We believe strongly in our community & give a portion of our proceeds to local non-profit charities.

-Race directing and running is a passion and way of life for me; it’s something I hope to do with my family for a long time.
+Race directing & running is a passion & a way of life for me...it’s something I hope to do with my family for a very long time.